 My phrase "vote racist" was carefully chosen, because "vote" about a group is an inherently statistical term.
 Certainly, not every Southern Baptist or other evangelical is racist.
 But the statistics are damning.
 The really classic litmus test for racism is the old challenge, "Would you want your daughter to marry one?"
 When it gets down to that, you can also get statistics: Christianity Today quotes a Pew survey that shows while opposition to "miscegenation" has dropped from 75% of whites in 1968 to 7% in 2011.
 Except that 7% is from 16% among white evangelicals, and 6% for "all other" whites.

 It was touching that the white and black pastors of the two adjacent Southern Baptist Churches in Macon, GA, were trying to get their congregations to enjoy a few social events together.
 But when you consider that having white and black ham radio clubs in Macon would be a national scandal, the very existence of monoracial churches, a half-century after "integration" was agreed to be necessary everywhere else, shows that they have a long way to go.

 Evangelical support has been necessary to Republican victories since they chose a divorced Hollywood star over a Southern Baptist Sunday School teacher in 1980.
 The divorcee implemented Nixon's "Southern Strategy" of dog-whistle racism.
 But now, they are the core support of the wing of the GOP that frightens a solid majority of even that party.
 As I write, they remain the last supporters for Roy Moore, who frightened even Trump, the standard-bearer for that wing.
 That makes them the farthest outlier in the party, and obviously, the country.
-Their statistical presence at the edge of the policing and miscegenation issues tends to confirm that.
+Their statistical presence at the racist fringe of the policing and miscegenation issues tends to confirm that.